Providing home care in 2019 / 2020

-What happened in the care industry in 2018?
+What has happened in the home care industry in 2019?

 We have provided a brief overview, but there are links throughout to various studies and reports that you can read for further detail into the topics covered here.
 At Cavendish Homecare we strive to stay abreast of everything that’s going on in the home care sector, using what we learn to employ excellent staff and provide the best possible care.

 2018 saw numerous reports of staff shortages in the care industry and more strain being placed on them and the NHS as elderly people suffer more falls and require care for all aspects of ageing, from mobility to dementia.

 According to a report published by the King’s Fund and University of York, “four in 10 home care workers leave their role every year and more than half of staff are on zero-hours contracts.”
 The study also estimated “there are around 110,000 unfilled vacancies at any one time in the home care sector and said this is figure was likely to “increase significantly” as demand grows.”

 The King’s Fund has previously stated: “securing an adequate workforce is one of the greatest challenges facing home care, fuelled by the low status of care work, which in turn is related to poor pay and job security.”